 Can I sell a DVD of my show at the end of my program?
 You may include a video offer at the end of the program if the offer is made by a non-profit organization.
 PBS SoCaL can provide specifics on how to produce your program-related goods and services offer when applicable.

 What kind of promotion can I expect if my program is accepted for broadcast?
 In most cases, once you have submitted an approved and completed promo for your program per our guidelines, PBS SoCaL will broadcast your promo on the air, and will use best efforts to promote your program on our website/social media/weekly e-newsletter blast/ and possibly facilitate a press release for major media outlets.
 These actions will reach our core audience.
 We encourage you to become your show’s ambassador too, by sending out email blasts and posting social media announcements for those people/groups you feel would be interested in watching and cross-promoting your show.

 How is it decided if my show will air on PBS SoCaL?
 Content evaluation is based on a broad range of editorial, aesthetic, technical, and other considerations.
 Our Emmy® award-winning team has decades of experience in successfully developing and choosing programming that aligns with our mission and fits the public television brand.

 Why does my show need to be closed-captioned?
 In 1996, Congress required TV stations, like PBS SoCaL, to make sure their television programs are closed-captioned for the hearing-disabled.
-Producers should know that once a closed-captioned program is broadcast, the program may also need to be closed captioned online, if the program is made available online.
+Producers should know that once a closed-captioned program is broadcast, the program will also need to be closed captioned online, if the program is made available online.

 How do I get my show closed captioned?
-Once your program has met approval, if needed, PBS SoCaL can refer you to captioning companies that are familiar with PBS SoCaL requirements for broadcast programs.
+Once your program has met approval, PBS SoCaL can refer you to captioning companies that are familiar with PBS SoCaL requirements for broadcast programs.